 Don’t just promote the high paying stuff.

 Some of the affiliates that we promote on our sites pay over $100 per purchase, but guess what?
 We make more money from the companies that pay us $3-5 per email address we send their way.
-Free signups are easier to convert than expensive purchases, but the shear volume of small payouts really add up.
+Free signups are easier to convert than expensive purchases, but the sheer volume of small payouts really add up.

 You need both ends of the spectrum, plus some stuff in between in order to maximize your earnings.